 Northern Minnesota didn't have much call for passenger service, but the Iron Range found a need for more power than the Ten-wheelers could provide.
-They bought these small Pacifics that possessed a free-steaming boiler and 14" piston valves.
-Locobase doesn't know if the quartet was delivered with superheaters, but if not, the railroad installed them before too long.
+They bought these small Pacifics that possessed a free-steaming boiler and 14" (356 mm) piston valves.

 See the larger DM & N Pacifics delivered by Baldwin in the same year in Locobase 7284.